watem-sedem/pywatemsedem/docs/contributing.rst

     1. The empty lines are important for sphinx to convert this to a clean list.
-    2. Detail alert: the format *variable: type* is used as constructor for every variable in the documention (and not *variable : type*).
+    2. Detail alert: the format *variable: type* is used as constructor for every variable in the documentation (and not *variable : type*).

-CN-WS Filestructure Python
+Postprocess file structure
 --------------------------

-The  filestructure file used for postprocessing (see src/pyws/data/postprocess_files.csv) holds an overview of all files that are used within the CNWS Python package (either CNWS-Pascal input data, output data, intermediate processing files, etc..).
-This file can be used to add files to the CNWS package.
-Do note that this table is only used to define the references to files within the CN-WS Python code.
+The postprocess filestructure file `src/pyws/data/postprocess_files.csv` holds an overview of all files that are used within postprocessing (either WaTEM/SEDEM input data, output data, intermediate processing files, etc..).
+This file can be used to add files to the WaTEM/SEDEM package.
+Do note that this table is only used to define the references to files within the WaTEM/SEDEM Python code.
 These references are saved in Python in a dictionary.
 Each line holds the definition for one file: